Registering to Vote

 - Electoral Commission - Information about electoral registration

-For electoral registration officers in other parts of the country please visit About My Vote to find their details.
+For electoral registration officers in other parts of the country please visit the website Your Vote Matters to find their details.